 Understanding the year’s top trends can be one of the most important web development solutions you come across.
 Especially knowing that 38% of people will leave a website if they don’t like the layout or design.

-Keep reading to learn about the top web design trends of 2017 so your site can stay looking fresh and relevant.
+Keep reading to learn about the top web design trends so your site can stay looking fresh and relevant.

 The Importance of Mobile Design